shivajid/HortonworksOperationsWorkshop/Lab1.md

 https://www.dropbox.com/s/njx0zwmic7og6db/CentOS-6.7-x86_64-bin-DVD1.iso?dl=0

 Use the iso to create an new VM.
 Assign an admin user and password.
-You should be able to use the same password for your <b>root</b> user.
+You should be able to use the same password for your <b><code>root</code></b> user.

-Next Steps use the following Scripts to create single node VM.
-Once you have the centos up and running, get the IP address of the machine.

 ### Installation Steps

-+ ssh into the machine as root.
-Get the ipaddress of the machine
++ Using a terminal <code>ssh<code> into the machine as root.

++ Get the ipaddress of the machine

 <pre>
 	$ ifconfig